SaranEranki/Pre-Merger-Analysis-Codebasics-PowerBI/README.md

 ### 💰 Finance View (Revenue Analysis):

-#### I went a step ahead and analysed revenue also by:
+#### I went a step further and analyzed revenue as well by:

-  -  creating new tables and appending new subscription plan details of same user as new rows.
+  - Creating new tables and appending the updated subscription plan details of the same user as new rows.
-  -  connecting with date table with plan change date as new subscription date for new rows & end date for old rows.
+  - Connecting to the date table using the plan change date as the new subscription start date for the new rows, and as the end date for the old rows.
-  -  Thus getting the durations of plans, multiplied them with their prices and then summarized to get accurate revenues.
+  - This allowed me to calculate the duration of each plan, multiply it by the respective prices, and then summarize the results to obtain accurate revenue figures.

 #### Revenue & Demographics Comparison: Jotstar vs. LioCinema